toonwuka04/BC3930-FinalProject/README.md

 1. Solder wires to your photoresistor.
 2. Use the enclosure svg file in `/enclosuredesign` and some wood to laser cut the box design
 3. Follow the Fritzing diagram and add your servo motor, photoresistor, 10K Ω resistor, and ESP32 board to the breadboard
+4. Loop your connected servo motor and photoresistor through the hole at the bottom of the closure design
-4. Connect your ESP32 board to your computer via a USB-C cord
+5. Connect your ESP32 board to your computer via a USB-C cord
-5. Download the `/lightsensing` and `/musicbox` folders
+6. Download the `/lightsensing` and `/musicbox` folders
-6. Open these folders in the Arduino IDE application and Processing application, respectively
+7. Open these folders in the Arduino IDE application and Processing application, respectively
-7. Confirm that your ESP32 board connects to the Arduino application by running the arduino code file `lightsensing.ino` (you should see printed light values read from the serial communication)
+8. Confirm that your ESP32 board connects to the Arduino application by running the arduino code file `lightsensing.ino` (you should see printed light values read from the serial communication)
-8. Open the `musicbox.pde` from the `/musixbox` folder in the Processing application and ensure that it runs and complies
+9. Open the `musicbox.pde` from the `/musixbox` folder in the Processing application and ensure that it runs and complies
-9. Once a screen pops up from the Processing application, you should be able to test out your music box!
+10. Once a screen pops up from the Processing application, you should be able to test out your music box!

 ~ *Feel free to make any edits to the code after downloading and experiment on your own!* ~
 ### Media